Banners

 ::

 Switching back to Solid keeps your gradient stops, so you can flip between modes without losing your colour choices.
-The text color automatically adjusts based on the middle colour of the gradient for optimal contrast.
+The text colour automatically adjusts based on the middle colour of the gradient for optimal contrast.

 Layout